AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 The **Jump** action activity allows you to push individuals from one journey to another.
 This feature allows you to:

-* simplify the design of very complex journeys by splitting it into several ones
+* simplify the design of very complex journeys by splitting them into several ones
 * build journeys based on common and reusable journey patterns

 In the origin journey, simply add a **Jump** and select a target journey.
 When the individual enters the jump step, an internal event is sent to the target journey.
 The flow continues in the current journey.